 - Contacts with infected animals on farms or in slaughterhouses: Skin.

-Brucellas multiply and move through the lymphatic system into the blood and results acute bacteremia within 1 to 6 weeks.
+Brucellas multiply and move through the lymphatic system into the blood and results in acute bacteremia within 1 to 6 weeks.

 Host defense: macrophages but some survive within these cells (Protection from Ab)